Tu2l/open-resume-builder/README.md

-# Resume AI
+# Open Resume Builder

-Resume AI is a modern, web-based application designed to help users create, manage, and enhance their resumes with the power of generative AI.
+Open Resume Builder is a modern, web-based application designed to help users create, manage, and enhance their resumes with the power of generative AI.
 Built with Next.js and leveraging the Google Gemini API, this tool provides a seamless, client-side experience for crafting professional resumes tailored to specific job descriptions.

 ## Core Features